w3llschmidt/s0vz/README.md

-s0vz - PROTOTYPE - dont use at this time!
+s0vz - BETA - use at your own risk!
 =========================================

 S0/Impulse to Volkszaehler 'RaspberryPI deamon'.